GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Tips

 - The pipeline that we've used in the previous challenge contains a task to prepare the data using BigQuery, have a look at that for inspiration
+- Make sure that the input table has the exact same number of input columns as required by the model.

 ### Learning Resources
 - Creating BigQuery [datasets](https://cloud.google.com/bigquery/docs/datasets)